OneMadGypsy/pico-sd-card/README.md

 6) command construction has been changed entirely
 7) support for pyboard was removed
 8) imports have been made more specific
-9) main class has been renamed SDObject
+9) main class has been renamed `SDObject`
-10) SDCard is now a wrapper for SDObject which automatically mounts the card and adds it to sys.path
+10) `SDCard` is now a wrapper for `SDObject` which automatically mounts the card and adds it to `sys.path`

 ### Extra:

-SDObject loads at roughly 300 bytes less than the original SDCard module did, without losing or compromising any functionality.
+1) SDObject loads at roughly 300 bytes less than the original SDCard module did, without losing or compromising any functionality.
+2) An `mpy-cross` compiled version is provided for those that don't intend to freeze `sdcard.py` into their firmware

 ### Test: